ChaseFlorell/fcc-code-management/PITCHME.md

 ### @color[orange](Commit Messages)

 Commit messages are equally as important.
 By adding your task/bug/issue number in your commit message, VSTS can reference it in your story as well as your pull request.
 It also makes it easier to track down code changes from within the story card.
-When you add your issue number to your commit message, the story will become automatically referenced in your Pull Request.
+When you add your issue number to your commit message, the story will automatically be referenced in your Pull Request.

 @fa[arrow-down]